tc39/test262/README.md

 ### Where did `website/` go?

 It's been removed.
-If you need to access the code that contained in that directory, you can find the PR which removed it [here](https://github.com/tc39/test262/pull/2677).
+If you need to access the code that contained in that directory, you can find it [here](hhttps://github.com/tc39/test262/tree/3fac29109a4e86142796ec89c4c381c5ca255e94/website).